In this Article

 The sadness and trauma caused by a miscarriage can often lead to depression.
 According to research, deficiency of magnesium is linked to depression, and consuming magnesium-rich foods reduces anxiety and helps beat depression.
-Magnesium is found in foods such as nuts, seeds, whole grains like brown rice and whole wheat, green leafy vegetables, dark chocolate, avocado, and legumes like peas, lentils, chickpeas etc. Some Indian dishes that contain these mood lifting ingredients are chole, brown rice khichdi, etc.
+Magnesium is found in foods such as nuts, seeds, whole grains like brown rice and whole wheat, green leafy vegetables, dark chocolate, avocado, and legumes like peas, lentils, chickpeas etc. Some Indian dishes that contain these mood lifting ingredients are chole, cocoa milk shake etc.

 Nuts are a source of several vital nutrients that can help the body recover faster after a miscarriage.
 Nuts are rich in vitamin E, iron, magnesium, folate, omega-6 and omega-3 fatty acids.
 They are also a good source of fibre.
 However, they should be consumed in moderation as they contain high amounts of fat and calories.
 Include nuts such as almonds, pista, walnuts, cashews, etc., in your daily diet.
 You can also use nuts in Indian dishes like kheer and biryani that elevate your mood, as well.